Characterisation-Virtual-Laboratory/CVLDesktop/README.md

 The HAProxy servers are the front-end to the Strudel Web service, effectively load-balancing between the two Strudel Web servers.
 The HAProxy servers themselves are load-balanced via DNS round-robin.
 All the components for Strudel Web are running on NECTAR.

+# development environment

+The following sentences have nothing to do with Strudel Web Infrastructure yet.
+This is work in progress

+## miniCVL
+For easier development a miniCVL is defined as a Virtual Machine with a mate desktop which is accessible via VNC capable of running singularity containers with GPU support.
+This mini CVL is intended to be a development environment for the CVL Desktop menu and therefore has to be able to support [CVL-Software](https://github.com/Characterisation-Virtual-Laboratory/CharacterisationVL-Software).

+## microCVL
+Is a future iteration of miniCVL.
+Where we exchange the requirement of a VM to be a singularity container.